crest-summit/summit-docs/docs/Tools/activity.md

 # Activity Log

-The Activity log is located at the beginning of the toolbar at the top right of the proposal.
+The Activity log is located in the toolbar at the top right of the proposal.

 ![Activity Log Location](../images/tools/ToolActivity_LogLocation.jpg)